rapidsai/deployment/source/platforms/kubernetes.md

 # Kubernetes

-RAPIDS integrates with Kubernetes in many ways depending on your use case.
+NVIDIA CUDA-X libraries integrate with Kubernetes in many ways depending on your use case.

 (interactive-notebook)=

 ## Interactive Notebook

-For single-user interactive sessions you can run the [RAPIDS docker image](https://docs.nvidia.com/datascience/install/#docker) which contains a conda environment with the RAPIDS libraries and Jupyter for interactive use.
+For single-user interactive sessions you can run the [RAPIDS docker image](https://docs.nvidia.com/datascience/install/#docker) which contains a conda environment with the libraries and Jupyter for interactive use.

 You can run this directly on Kubernetes as a `Pod` and expose Jupyter via a `Service`.
 For example: